rohith-pm/Mail-Sender/README.md

-Application to send huge number of emails using Gmail API for the purpose of testing.
+Application to send huge number of emails using Gmail API
 ![image](https://user-images.githubusercontent.com/40338749/111032669-648b9580-8433-11eb-8637-36f945fb1365.png)

 Backend: Spring Boot

 Frontend: React JS

+This can be used for the purpose of testing an application created for Gmail

 Steps to run: